My shopping cart

-Dr Short has recently trained as a specialist Menopause GP and has a website where you can find help , support and details of her services.
+Dr Short is a specialist Menopause GP and has a website where you can find help , support and details of her services.

-Miss Anne Henderson is another specialist Menopause doctor based in Kent and London.
+Miss Anne Henderson is a specialist Menopause doctor based in Tunbridge Wells and London.

 I am also a member of the Surgical Menopause Advisory Committee for International Association For Premenstrual Disorders with Dr Hannah Short, Dr Nick Panay, Diane Danzebrink, Dr Malcolm Dixon and Andrea Chisholm

 I was invited to talk to a support group via Zoom called See Her Thrive set up by the amazing Clare Louise Knox to help people with PMDD.

 We also raise awareness about Cysters, a group set up by Neelam Heera in Birmingham for the BAME community to help women overcome gynaecological issues they may face and the stigma that is often associated with such problems due to their intimate nature by enabling them to seek the appropriate help they require and talk about these problems which impact upon their sexual function and relationships.